-Join Judy Steiner-Williams for an in-depth discussion in this video When to use documentation, part of Writing Business Reports.
+Join Judy Steiner-Williams for an in-depth discussion in this video When to use documentation, part of Writing a Business Report.

 - Whether your report is based on secondary or…primary research, documentation is necessary.…Not documenting results in plagiarism,…which is a serious offense.…From politicians to girl scout leaders to…news reporters, plagiarism accusations make the news.…Writers and speakers can quickly lose…their credibility when they have plagiarized.…Once someone's plagiarism has been…revealed, anything that person says or…writes in the future is questioned.…